-Beginning French (3-0) 3 Credits
+Beginning French (3-0)

 This is a multimedia course that combines video, audio and print to teach French language and culture.
 It immerses the student in current, living French in everyday situations, spoken by natives.
-If some some some spoken by natives apply toward the Humanities General Education requirement, or may apply toward a foreign language requirement for a bachelor of arts, but may NOT apply toward both.
+Its focus is on communication and proficiency.
+This class may apply toward the Humanities General Education requirement, or may apply toward a foreign language requirement for a bachelor of arts, but may NOT apply toward both.
 Not offered at the Neosho campus.

-SPAN 101 F,S Beginning Spanish (3-0) 3 Credits
+Beginning Spanish (3-0)